 Lozenges can cause nausea, hiccups, heartburn and flatulence if sucked too quickly or swallowed.
 Try to make them last longer if this is occurring.
 Other side-effects include insomnia, dizziness, headache, cough, sore throat.
 If you experience any side effects that concern you, consult your treating health practitioner for advice.

 Nicotine gum delivers nicotine to the mouth where it is absorbed into the body through the lining of the cheek.

-Nicotine gum is available in two strengths: 2mg and 4mg.
+Nicotine lozenges are available in two strengths: 2mg and 4mg.

-Read the instructions carefully prior to using nicotine lozenges.
+Read the instructions carefully prior to using nicotine gum.

 Duration of treatment